omarhoumz/olivraison-coding-challenge/README.md

 Purpose

-We want to see your personality as a coder
-Completing the actual task is meant to be relatively easy.
-We want to give you the opportunity to ​show off​.
-Are you awesome at optimizing?
-Do you have an eye for UI?
-Do you love Infrastructure as Code or have a knack for serverless?
+We want to see your personality as a coder.
+The actual task is designed to be simple to complete.
+We want to give you the opportunity to shine.
+Are you a master of optimization?
+Do you have an eye for user interfaces?
+Do you enjoy Infrastructure or have a knack for unit Tests and E2E tests?

-Think of this as an opportunity to show us what you’re go
+Consider this your chance to show us what you're capable of.

 ## Requirements